i-like-retro/windows-nt-4/README.md

 Drivers
 -------

+* [CardWare](CD/SOFTWARE/DRIVERS/CARDWARE): total software solution for
+PC Cards and PCMCIA for Windows NT.

 * [USB support](CD/SOFTWARE/DRIVERS/R62200.EXE): set of USB drivers, developed by Inside Out Networks and provided by DELL for its computers.
 Also works with other computers as well. **NOTE**: there is an information on the Internet that this driver may cause problems with a PS/2 keyboard.
 **NOTE**: installer claims that the driver does not support multiprocessor systems.

-* [CardWare 6.0](CD/SOFTWARE/DRIVERS/CARDWARE): total software solution for PC Cards and PCMCIA for Windows NT.

 Multimedia
 ----------